ovidiuparvu/Mule-dev/README.md

 * g++ (ver.
 4.7 or higher)
 * OpenCV (ver.
 2.4.4 or higher)

+__Notes:__
-__Note:__ You will have to change the paths to the boost libraries in the Makefile before building the project.
+1. You will have to change the paths to the boost libraries in the Makefile before building the project.
+2. You will have to change the paths to the OpenCV libraries and header files in the Makefile before building the project.

 ### 2.2.
 Requirements for running the software